calroc/Thun/docs/Hylo-,_Ana-,_Cata-,_and_Para-morphisms_-_Recursion_Combinators.rst

 If you were to run the above code in a debugger and check out the call stack you would find that the variable ``b`` in each call to ``H()`` is storing the intermediate values as ``H()`` recurses.
-This is what was meant by "call stack in the form of a cons list".
+This is what was meant by “call stack in the form of a cons list”.

 Joy Preamble
 ~~~~~~~~~~~~